-Although Singapore has adjusted its reopening plans as it gradually returns to Phase 3 (Heightened Alert) as of 21 June 2021, many businesses registered in Singapore were affected by the COVID-19 restrictions that were in place under Phase 2 (Heightened Alert).
+Although Singapore has adjusted its reopening plans as it gradually returns to Phase 3 (Heightened Alert) as of 21 June 2021, many companies registered in Singapore were affected by the COVID-19 restrictions that were in place under Phase 2 (Heightened Alert).

 However, the Singapore Government has introduced measures to help businesses cushion the impact of the pandemic, including more salary support for affected firms to retain employees, one-off payments for rental relief and individuals.